How to do the Glass House Mountains

 The summit walk is easy to moderately challenging, 2.8km return and takes around 2 hours.

 TIP: With the Glass House Mountains Visitor Information Centre nearby in the township of Glasshouse (off Steve Irwin Way), Ngungun is a good place to get acquainted with the mountains.
+Even better, you can learn more about the plants you will see on your walks by collecting a copy of the ‘Ranger field guide: Native plants of Glass House Mountains National Park’.
 There’s also a kids play area complete with mountain-themed equipment to get kids in the mood.

 Wild Horse Mountain (123m) – child’s play

-Wild Horse is the smallest of the mountains and the only one located on the east side of the Bruce Highway: Wild Horse was said to be always running away to play by the sea.
+Wild Horse is the smallest of the mountains and the only one located on the east side of the Bruce Highway in Beeburrum State Forest: Wild Horse was said to be always running away to play by the sea.

 This mountain has an easily accessible lookout across to her parents and siblings, perfect for happy snapping.
 It’s a 700m (steepish) walk to the lookout.